mathewgomas-alfred/mathewgomas.io/reference_manual/layers_and_masks/vector_layers.rst

 To edit the shape and colors of your vector element, you will need to use the basic shape manipulation tool.

-Once you have selected this tool.
-Click on the element you want to manipulate and you will see guides appear around your shape.
+Once you have selected this tool, click on the element you want to manipulate and you will see guides appear around your shape.

 .. image:: /images/en/Vectorguides.png

 There are four ways to manipulate your image using this tool and the guides on your shape.

 Transform/Move
 ~~~~~~~~~~~~~~